 Exploration to date has been principally directed towards the testing of a southeast-dipping reverse fault, termed the "Eastern Fault", a subparallel strand of the Platt Creek Fault system, and associated graphitic gneiss units which are defined by EM conductors.
-In 2004, UEX encountered a significant intersection of uranium mineralization in drill hole BL-18 (0.69% U_3O_8 over 4.4 metres, including 1.09% U_3O_8 over 1.5 metres) which sparked an extensive amount of exploration work in the northern Athabasca Basin by UEX and other uranium exploration companies.
+In 2004, UEX encountered a significant intersection of uranium mineralization in drill hole BL-18 (0.69% U3O8 over 4.4 metres, including 1.09% U3O8 over 1.5 metres) which sparked an extensive amount of exploration work in the northern Athabasca Basin by UEX and other uranium exploration companies.
 Several other holes intersected anomalous uranium mineralization at or near the contacts with graphitic rock units at the unconformity over the next several years, but despite the series of uranium occurrences, no new uranium deposit was discovered.
 The exploration in the area of Black Lake was largely carried out prior to the understanding of the importance of basement-hosted unconformity-style uranium deposits.

-On July 31, 2017, the Company announced it had signed a binding interim letter agreement with UEX, whereby ALX can earn up to a 75% participating interest from UEX in Black Lake by making payments to UEX of 12.0 million common shares and a total of \$6.0 million of exploration expenditures over the next 4 years, as follows:
+On July 31, 2017, the Company announced it had signed a binding interim letter agreement with UEX which was replaced with a definitive option agreement on September 5, 2017 (the "Effective Date").
+ALX can earn up to a 75% participating interest from UEX in Black Lake by making payments to UEX of 12.0 million common shares and a total of \$6.0 million of exploration expenditures over the next 4 years, as follows:

-- ALX can earn a 40% participating interest in the property by issuing to UEX 5,000,000 common shares after incurring \$1,000,000 in exploration expenditures within 12 months of the execution of a definitive agreement (the "Effective Date"), including any of ALX's due diligence exploration expenditures of up to \$100,000; - ALX can earn an additional 11% interest for a total of 51% participating interest in the property by issuing to UEX 4,000,000 common shares after incurring an additional \$2,000,000 in exploration expenditures within 30 months of the Effective Date; - ALX can earn an additional 24% interest for a total of 75% interest in the property by issuing to UEX 3,000,000 common shares after incurring an additional \$3,000,000 in exploration expenditures within 48 months of the Effective Date.
+- ALX has earned a 40% participating interest in the property by issuing to UEX 5,000,000 common shares, valued at \$400,000, and incurred \$1,000,000 in exploration expenditures within 12 months of the Effective Date, including ALX's due diligence exploration expenditures; - ALX can earn an additional 11% interest for a total of 51% participating interest in the property by issuing to UEX 4,000,000 common shares after incurring an additional \$2,000,000 in exploration expenditures within 30 months of the Effective Date; - ALX can earn an additional 24% interest for a total of 75% interest in the property by issuing to UEX 3,000,000 common shares after incurring an additional \$3,000,000 in exploration expenditures within 48 months of the Effective Date.